CrazyDiamond567/comp698-final/DOCUMENTATION.md

 #### Configure Ansible
 Ansible is a useful little peice of software which essentially operates as a macro.
 An ansible playbook can be used to instantly run multiple commands with variables.

+1. Create the ansible related folders in your git repository.
+These were provided by my professor and had to be fixed.
 1. Do "ansible-playbook configure-host.yml -v --extra-vars "student_username=xxxxxxx""
 1. Do "ansible-playbook deploy-website-production.yml -v"
 1. Do "ansible-playbook deploy-website-staging.yml -v"